-Not another soup recipe, Irena!
-Yes!
-It’s cold and miserable, and all I want to eat is warm soup.
+It’s cold and miserable today, and all I want eat is a nice bowl of warm soup.
 I whipped up this creamy cauliflower puree soup in under 30 minutes.
 It was delicate and fluffy with little crispy bacon candy adding texture and saltiness.
 The creaminess would fool you into thinking the soup is made with added white potatoes, butter or cream but it’s all cauliflower with a little trick.

 - It’s best to make your own vegetable or chicken stock but if you’re pressed for time and have to resort to pre-packaged stock, try to buy natural, salt-reduced varieties so that you can control how much salt you add to your own taste.

 - 1 medium head of cauliflower, core out and chopped roughly